RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Introduction

-Inspired by \cite{xu2015empirical}, we add randomness to the activation function to get better diversity prediction than that of MC-Dropout.
-As far as we know, this is the first attempt to add randomness to the activation function module to generate predictive uncertainty.
-Under RRA framework, we propose two strategies DropReLU and RReLU.
+Inspired by \cite{xu2015empirical}, we add randomness to the activation function to get better diverse predictions than that of MC-Dropout, and the training cost is much smaller than Deep Ensemble.
+Under RBUE, we propose two strategies MC-DropReLU and MC-RReLU.
 The main difference between them is the sampling distribution of the slope of the negative semi-axis of ReLU.
-During training, for each input, we use a random activation function to activate the input value, and the operation is as simple as the standard dropout.
-During testing, for each input, we run the model multiple times to obtain a set of predictions and an uncertainty estimate.
+During training, we use a random activation function to activate the input value for each input, and the operation is as simple as the standard dropout.
+During testing, we run the model multiple times for each input to obtain a set of predictions and an uncertainty estimate.
 Our method has only one key hyperparameter: the retention rate of the activation function $q$.
-We evaluate our method on several natural and synthetic datasets and demonstrate that it outperforms MC-Dropout in accuracy and uncertainty estimation quality.
-Compared to Deep Ensembles, our method has competitive performance but is more favorable in training time and memory requirements.
-Furthermore, we analyze and compare the output diversity of MC-Dropout and our method from the perspective of variance, and obtain the relationship between the hyperparameters in both methods and the output diversity.
+We evaluate our method on several natural and synthetic datasets and demonstrate that it outperforms MC-Dropout and Bayesian neural network in accuracy and uncertainty estimation quality.
+Compared to Deep Ensemble, our method has competitive performance but is more favorable in training time and memory requirements.
+Furthermore, we analyze and compare the output diversity of MC-Dropout and our method from the variance perspective and obtain the relationship between the hyperparameters in both methods and the output diversity.
 To summarize, the main contributions of this work are as follows:

-\begin{itemize} \item We propose a randomized ReLU activation framework to add randomness to the activation function module to generate diverse predictions.
+\begin{itemize} \item We propose a ReLU-Based uncertainty estimation method by adding randomness to ReLU.
+It can generate diverse predictions to estimate model uncertainty.

-\item Under the framework, we propose two strategies MC-DropReLU and MC-RReLU to estimate uncertainty.
-And through a simple analysis of output variance, we provide a basis for setting hyperparameter in our method.
+\item We propose two strategies MC-DropReLU and MC-RReLU, to concretely implement our method.
+Moreover, through a simple analysis of output variance, we provide a basis for setting hyperparameters in our method.

 \item We provide a comprehensive evaluation on several public datasets to verify the effect of our methods.
-MC-DropReLU performs better than MC-Dropout at a similar computational cost, and that matches Deep Ensemble at a fraction of the cost.
-MC-RReLU provides an idea for the concrete realization of this framework. \end{itemize}
+MC-DropReLU performs better than MC-Dropout at a similar computational cost, matching Deep Ensemble at a fraction of the cost.
+MC-RReLU provides an idea for the concrete realization of this method. \end{itemize}